magento/magento2-sample-data/app/code/Magento/SampleData/README.md

 #Deployment

+##From Composer
-To deploy sample data, use Composer:
+To deploy sample data from Composer, use:

 1. In your composer.json, specify the following:
     - repository: